Artificial Intelligence for Robotics Curriculum

 Not all learning happens through abstract examples.

-Some AI concepts are best understood through games and interactive systems, where decision-making, learning, and optimisation can be observed directly.
+Some AI concepts are best understood through interactive systems, where decision-making, learning, and optimisation can be observed directly.

 In this curriculum, games are used not for entertainment, but as controlled environments where students can explore: